scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 ### Probability interval

-Here's an example that demonstrates how opaque types can limit the underlying type's range of values in a way that minimizes the require
+Here's an example that demonstrates how opaque types can limit the underlying type's range of values in a way that minimizes the required
 error-checking:

 ```scala